HelenVirtanen/portfolio-resume/README.md

 All the main sections are builded quite close to a real website.

 Hope you will like it :)
-Your suggestions and feedback are welcome
+Your suggestions and feedback are welcome!